Ajeet-Chavhan/ansible-zero-to-hero/Day-04/01-roles.md

 # Ansible Roles

-An Ansible role is a reusable, self-contained unit of automation that is used to organize and manage tasks, variables, files, templates, and handlers in a structured way.
+In Ansible, a role is a way to organize and reuse automation code in a structured and modular manner.
+It allows you to group related tasks, files, templates, variables, and handlers into a single, reusable unit that can be applied to one or more playbooks.

-Roles help to encapsulate and modularize the logic and configuration needed to manage a particular system or application component.

-This modular approach promotes reusability, maintainability, and consistency across different playbooks and environments.

 ## Key Components of an Ansible Role